Why You Should Ask Questions At Farmers’ Markets

 - Is your cheese raw?
 Is your dairy raw?

 - Always read ingredients!
 My girls and I were so excited to find some popcorn that was not genetically modified.
 We were just about to purchase a bag of fresh, hot popcorn but when I glanced at the ingredients, they popped their popcorn in soybean oil!
 Ugh!
-So I bought a bag of the kernels and took it home an made a batch for my girls.
+So I bought a bag of the kernels and took it home and made a batch for my girls. 🙂

 - Ask your farmers for recipes.
 I purchased my first pound of ground elk hamburger.
 I asked the guy selling it to me if he knew of any good ways to prepare this elk?
 He pulled out two recipes for me to try!